Cprime50/Fire-Go/README.md

 Fire-Go is an example application of how to create simple, high-performance applications that are both easy to develop and maintainable in the long run.

-   - DDD, Modular monolith design
+   - KISS, Modular monolith design
    - REST
    - Go and Gin framework.
    - Sqlite3.